SarryGeezOwO/CFR_Parser/README.md

 > **Note:** Hey there!
 Just a heads-up, this project is still in its early stages.
 It's functional but not yet super polished or optimized.
 I'm working on making it better, so if you have any feedback or want to contribute, I'd love your help!

-> Also this might sound wierd but I'm just a beginner on using GitHub and Programming in general :)
+> Also this might sound wierd, but I'm just a beginner on using GitHub and Programming in general :)

 ## License